matiasemily/matiasemily/README.md

 <p align="left">
   <img src="img/pc.png" width="300px" align="right">
   <ul>
     <li>Hi!
-I'm Emily, a 30yo brazilian from a Social Sciences and design background migrating to IT.</li>
+I'm Emily, a brazilian from a Social Sciences and design background who migrated to IT.
+My goal is to acquire the knowledge and experience needed as a full-stack developer.</li>
-    <li>I'm self-taught through bootcamps, online documentation and free webcourses.
-My goal is to acquire the knowledge and experience needed to be a full stack developer.</li>
+    <li>I'm self-taught through bootcamps, online documentation and free webcourses – open source is seriously my foundation.</li>
-    <li>I'm currently a freelance web developer, working at a marketing company, <a href="https://www.linkedin.com/company/colativo/">Colativo</a>.
+    <li>I'm currently a freelance front-end web developer, working at a marketing company, <a href="https://www.linkedin.com/company/colativo/">Colativo</a>.
 Most of my repositories are private to protect my clients' data.</li>
-    <li>Feel free to check my <a href="https://www.linkedin.com/in/matiasemily/overlay/1635543546657/single-media-viewer/?profileId=ACoAADqMZOMBNhvwWZbi9ilI_2fx-xD7lRdj5pA">resume on LinkedIn</a> and my deployed work below as well!</li>
+    <li>Feel free to check my <a href="https://www.linkedin.com/in/matiasemily/?locale=en_US">resume on LinkedIn</a> and deployed works below as well!</li>
   </ul>
 </p>